 Amazon Marketplace Web Service (MWS):

-Challenges in Integrating Shopping APIs
+Challenges in Integrating with Shopping APIs

 API Limitations: